Xelus22/MechanicalKeyboardWiki/_entries/AlpsSwitches.md

 parent-id: Switches
 is-parent: no
 ---
-- skcl is all linear complicated skcm is all clicky/tactile complicated skbl is all linear simplified skbm is all clicky/tactile simplified
+- SKCL switches are all linear complicated.

+SKCM switches are all clicky/tactile complicated.

+SKBL switches are all linear simplified.

+SKBM switches are all clicky/tactile simplified.

 <br>